m e n u

 The rest was drowned.
 Shrugging his shoulders, the master of these crazy citizens gave up trying to make himself heard again after a few attempts and was almost outside, impatiently holding the door open for his wife, when, to his astonishment, she once again mounted her chair and raised a white hand.
 As if they had practiced it for weeks, the silence fell like an axe: where one bone came from, there was bound to be more...

 "My husband kindly left the second treat to me," Dorothy's calm voice effortlessly filled the room.
 Robert had not missed the slight wince in his uncle's face, who obviously had no idea what his first lady was talking about.
 He turned to his aunt with increased interest.
-"Of course," Dorothy turned her head to where she thought the publisher was, "no one would even dream of replacing our much esteemed Karin Wehde" - she nodded her head to the other side of the room - "who is more irreplaceable than the mayor himself." - Oho! - "Robert Stoltze is supposed to be in charge of the new music department, at the request of the donor by the way, not ours - rather difficult to refuse considering the generosity of the gift.
+"Of course," Doro turned her head to where she thought the publisher was, "no one would even dream of replacing Karin Wehde" - she nodded her head to the other side of the room - "who is irreplaceable, more even than the mayor himself." - Oho! - "Robert Stoltze is supposed to take charge of the new music department, at the request of the donor by the way, not ours - rather difficult to refuse considering the generosity of the gift.
 Thank you for listening - I wish us all a peaceful night."
-Almost gliding from her chair, the little woman walked casually through the automatic aisle of her slaves to the front door, ignoring her husbands gallantry, who was still holding the emergency exit open.
-Not until the door clicked shut behind her, quietly and definitively, did the commotion break out, irrevocably.
+Almost gliding from her chair, the little woman walked casually through the automatic aisle of her slaves to the front door, ignoring her husband, who was still holding the emergency exit open.
+Not until the door clicked shut behind her, quietly and definite, did the commotion break out, irrevocably.
 The citizens' meeting was over.

 The old and new boss of the Sabu had to endure the congratulations and questions of dozens of fellow citizens and took much longer than Dorothy Hammsen to get outside.
 She slowly walked back to her apartment directly above the library.
-It was a long time ago, since anything ever surprised her.
+Last time anything ever surprised her was very long ago.
 She had to think about that.

 These concerns, which he painstakingly told his uncle and aunt after the citizens' meeting, hit deaf ears.
 He might as well have spoken in front of a government.

-"You don't have to, sunny boy," his uncle replied with all the superiority of a successful man.
+"You don't have to, sunny boy," his uncle replied with the superiority of a successful man.
 "You're just supposed to run the place, that's all.
-A geography teacher doesn't have to travel around the whole world to be able to show students places where they haven't been, you know."
-Rather pleased by a comparison, he had forgotten his wife had dropped the day before, he graciously added: "Your parents always boasted how quickly you learn and intelligent you are, now's as good a time to prove it as any other.
-And besides, once your department is up and running, you'll be constantly exposed to music..."
+A geography teacher doesn't have to travel around the whole world to be able to show his students places they've never been before, you know."
+Rather proud of this comparison, he had forgotten his wife had dropped the day before, he graciously added: "Your parents always boasted how quickly you learn and intelligent you are, now is as good a time to prove it as any other.
+And besides, once your department is up and running, music will constantly niagara the hell out of you..."

 Robert Stoltze threw the cable away and surveyed this disaster area harmlessly called construction site with an inner shudder: What on earth had he gotten himself into again?